panpansh/vixy/README.md

 ```
 npm install
 ```
-edit hardhat.config.js to insert your mnemonic or add the field for the private key
+**edit hardhat.config.js to insert your mnemonic or add the field for the private key**

-read and and comment/uncomment code when it it needed
+**read and and comment/uncomment code when it is needed**

 use the approve function one time after that let it commented